JoshBeardXYZ/joshbeardxyz/pages/work.md

 #### Transmet Corporation

-**Marketing Manager &bull; Jul 2016 &mdash; Jun 2018**
+**Marketing Manager &bull; Jul 2016&mdash;Jun 2018**
 Promoted to Marketing Manager working remote to further develop the marketing department, increase brand awareness, improve content, and bolster sales.
-Responsible for all marketing assets, media, and digital marketing.
+Responsible for all marketing assets, media and digital&nbsp;marketing.

-- Spearheaded major ESP switch from iContact to Pardot, improved subscriber list segmentation, and developed new HTML email templates.
+- Spearheaded major ESP switch from iContact to Pardot, improved subscriber list segmentation and developed new HTML email templates.
 Resulted in Click Rate growth of 72% and Open Rate growth of 40%.
 - Improved quality of data and activity reporting in Salesforce.
 Identified steps to reduce average sales cycle time from 9.7 months to 5.0 months.
 Contributed to 24% increase in Sales Qualified Leads and 68% Inbound Leads.
 - Produced strategic Content Marketing campaigns to educate Customers and Product Distributors.
-Website Visitors grew 412% year-over-year, Case Study Downloads grew 148%, and Video Views grew 124%.
+Website Visitors grew 412% year-over-year, Case Study Downloads grew 148% and Video Views grew 124%.

-**Sales and Marketing Associate &bull; Aug 2014 &mdash; Jul 2016**
+**Sales and Marketing Associate &bull; Aug 2014&mdash;Jul 2016**
-Earned full-time position after successful internship to develop marketing department and boost new business at 14-person private manufacturing company.
+Earned full-time position after successful internship to develop marketing department and boost new business at 14-person private manufacturing&nbsp;company.

 - Grew lead base from 6K to 24K in Salesforce.
 Organized and classified existing records, added new classifications, and researched industry NAICS / SIC codes.
 - Took over leadership of weekly “walk and talk” meetings to share “two-second improvements” among colleagues.
 Program participation increased by 273%.